alvazir/jobasha/README.md

 <details>

-<summary>Jobasha is written in Rust, so you'll need to grab a [Rust installation](https://www.rust-lang.org) in order to compile it.
+<summary>Jobasha is written in Rust, so you'll need to grab https://www.rust-lang.org in order to compile it.
 Jobasha compiles with Rust 1.74.0(stable) or newer</summary>

 ```shell
 git clone https://github.com/alvazir/jobasha